5 minute read

 - Thinning hair

-- The Perimenopause Panel (ages 45+) checks if you are in perimenopause.
+The Perimenopause Panel (ages 45+) checks if you’re in perimenopause.

-- The Post Menopause Panel (ages 45+) checks if you are in or have completed menopause.
+The Post Menopause Panel (ages 45+) checks if you’ve gone through menopause.

 No doctor visit is required to buy your own lab test at questhealth.com.
-PWNHealth and its affiliates review your purchase to ensure its medically appropriate before submitting the test order for processing.
+PWNHealth and its affiliates review your purchase to ensure it is medically appropriate before submitting the test order for processing.
 PWNHealth also reviews your test results and will contact you directly if they require prompt attention.
-Included in each purchase is the option to discuss your test results with an independent physician; however, you are also encouraged to speak with your primary health care provider.
+Included in each purchase is the option to discuss your test results with an independent physician; however, you are also encouraged to speak with your primary healthcare provider.

 References

-- Mayo Clinic Q and A: Spotting, perimenopause and menopause.
-Mayo Clinic.
-Accessed March 28, 2023.
+- Mayo Clinic.
+Mayo Clinic Q and A: Spotting, perimenopause, and menopause.
+Accessed September 8, 2023. https://newsnetwork.mayoclinic.org/discussion/mayo-clinic-q-and-a-spotting-perimenopause-and-menopause.

 Sources